Louis-DR/j2gpp/README.md

 ### Loading global variables from files

 You can load global variables from files using the `-V/--varfile` argument with a list of files.
 The file paths can be relative or absolute, and can use UNIX-style patterns such as wildcards.
-Variables file types supported right now are YAML, JSON, XML, TOML, INI/CFG, ENV, CSV and TSV.
+Variables file types supported right now are YAML, JSON, HJSON, XML, TOML, INI/CFG, ENV, CSV and TSV.
 Global variables loaded from files are overwritten by variables defined in the command line.

 For instance, with the following command, the variable `bar` will have the value `42` when rendering the template `foo.c.j2`.